ep1401/CloudDock/README.md

-# CloudDock: Multicloud Virtual Machine Environment Manager for Visual Studio Code
+# CloudDock: Multicloud Virtual Machine Environment Manager for Visual Studio (VS) Code

-**CloudDock** is a lightweight extension that enables developers to manage virtual machines environments across **AWS** and **Azure**, directly within Visual Studio Code.
+**CloudDock** lightweight and developer-oriented extension for VS Code that enables unified management of virtual machines across both AWS and Azure.
 Within the application, users can provision virtual machines, automate shutdowns, and monitor cloud usage, all without switching between cloud consoles.

 > **Important:**
 > This extension was developed as part of an **Independent Work (IW)** project for **COS IW 11: Infrastructure-as-a-Service Systems for Business** under the supervision of **Professor Corey Sanders**.